mattelacqua/duckietown-soid/README.md

 ```
 npm start
 ```
+(Or you can invoke the `start_node()` function in [gui_utils.py](src/webserver/gui_utils.py))

 3. Run your agent program.
 ```
 python3 agents/gui_test.py configs/config.ini
 ```

-What happens here is the webserver will begin and read the initial layout of the simulated scene.
+The webserver will begin and read the initial layout of the simulated scene.
 The user will load the information in, and once it begins to render, the web-gui will updated.

 The user has several options.
 Pause, Restart, and Quit.

 While the scene is paused, the user can interact with the gui which uses JS/sockets to communicate to webserver.py, which will write information to a [pipe in the webserver directory](webserver/webserver.out).
 The agent program will then read from this file during the pause cycle for [this example](agents/gui_test).
 Finally, the user will click the resume simulation button to resume the agent's decision code at that point.

 ### Front End <a name="front_end"></a>
 The front end development is done using React.
 I highly recommend the [react tutorial](https://reactjs.org/tutorial/tutorial.html) if you are not familiar with it.